Sinthya01/VSTS-vscode-extension/README.md

 `Visual Studio Team Services` by Microsoft.

 ### Team Services
-If you are connecting to Team Services, the latest version of the extension will prompt for your personal access token (PAT) and store it securely.
-Previously, you needed to create a token and store it in your Visual Studio Code user settings.
+If you are connecting to Team Services, you will need a personal access token (PAT) to securely access your account.
+The latest version of the extension will prompt for your token and store it securely.
+Previously, you needed to store your token in your
+Visual Studio Code user settings.

 If you do not have a personal access token yet, you will need to create one on your Team Services account.
-To create the token, go [here](https://www.visualstudio.com/en-us/get-started/setup/use-personal-access-tokens-to-authenticate) to learn how.
+To learn more about access tokens and to create your own, go [here](https://www.visualstudio.com/en-us/get-started/setup/use-personal-access-tokens-to-authenticate) to learn how.
 * When you create your token, create it with the **Build (read)**, **Code (read)** and **Work items (read)** scopes to ensure full functionality.
 * You can also use *All Scopes*, but the minimum required scopes are those listed above.